awslabs/graphstorm/docs/source/cli/model-training-inference/distributed/sagemaker.rst

 Since GraphStorm 0.4.0 we provide new build scripts to facilitate easier image building and pushing to ECR.
 In this section we provide the instructions for the legacy scripts.
-These scripts will be deprecated and no longer updated in future versions of GraphStorm.
+These scripts will be deprecated in version 0.5 and removed in a future version of GraphStorm.

 Step 1: Build a SageMaker-compatible Docker image ...................................................